-Renovations that will modernize bunkers, update care paths, add tees and improve practice facilities are all part of the plan for the project John Fought, ASGCA,(John Fought Design) is overseeing at Alpine Country Club in Highland, Utah.
+Renovations that will modernize bunkers, update golf cart paths, add tees and improve practice facilities are all part of the plan for the project John Fought, ASGCA,(John Fought Design) is overseeing at Alpine Country Club in Highland, Utah.

 Golf Course Architecture reports: